eu-digital-identity-wallet/eudi-app-ios-wallet-ui/wiki/configuration.md

   var vciConfig: VciConfig { get }
 }
 ```
-Based on the Build Variant of the Wallet (e.g. Dev)
+Based on the Build Variant of the Wallet (e.g., Dev)

 ```swift
 struct WalletKitConfigImpl: WalletKitConfig {